-Your dog is also given a full health check before receiving its vaccination, so this is an excellent way of your vet picking up on any subtle changes, which may be signs of other early diseases.
+Your dog also receives a full health check before receiving its vaccination, which can be an excellent way of your vet picking up on any subtle changes, which may be signs of other early disease.

-Kennels are now also increasingly demanding full vaccinations of your pet before allowing the to stay.
-So why not prepare now for a much needed holiday.
+Kennels are now also increasingly demanding full vaccination of your pet before allowing them to stay, so why not prepare now for your much-needed holiday.